tianqizhao-louis/tianqizhao-louis.github.io/content/about.md

 I'm a junior student at Columbia University:lion:, majoring in *Computer Science*:man_technologist:.
 I'm also interested in *Social Anthropology* and *History*:blue_book:.
 In my spare time I enjoy playing Nintendo switch:joystick:, swimming:man_swimming:, and reading:books:.

-Right now, I'm researching on *Using Reinforcement Learning to Improve Named Entity Recognition for Lower-Resourced Languages* in the Natural Language Processing field.

 You can take a look at [my resume here](../resume.pdf).

 ---